MetOffice/simulation-systems/source/Reviewers/releases/um_main_release.rst

 .. important::

-    When referring to **all** platforms below, this means Azure Spice, EXAB, EXCD
+    When referring to **all** platforms below, this means Azure Spice, EXAB, EXCD, EXZ

 * Check that a ``$UMDIR/standard_jobs/inputs/vnX.Y`` input data directory exists in UMDIR on **all** platforms - this should have been done as part of the test release.